Skip to main content

 Closing parties

 Part of every season's end is the closing parties that accompany it.
 Basically, the principle is to drink the bar dry and give this incredible season a fitting send-off.
-Up on the hill, the closing party at La Folie Douce is never to be missed, whilst in resort ever-popular haunts such as Smithy's TavernThe Underground BarFreeride Pub and O’Sharkeys will host great parties from mid-April onwards.
+Up on the hill and in resort, the closing parties should never to be missed, as our ever-popular haunts host some great parties from mid-April onwards.

 More inspiration...